jumidev/terrabuddy/docs/core_concepts.md

     - virtual_machine
 ```

-The above bundle tells cloudicorn  that when the user runs `tb <command> prep/bastion` it will in fact run four components: `prep/bastion/network_interface`, `prep/bastion/a_record`, etc... in the specified order.
+The above bundle tells cloudicorn  that when the user runs `cloudicorn <command> prep/bastion` it will in fact run four components: `prep/bastion/network_interface`, `prep/bastion/a_record`, etc... in the specified order.
 When running the destroy command, this order is reversed.

 You can use the `--dry` argument on a bundle to see its components:

 ```
 $ cloudicorn  show prep/bastion --dry

-tb show prep/bastion/network_interface
+cloudicorn show prep/bastion/network_interface
-tb show prep/bastion/a_record
+cloudicorn show prep/bastion/a_record
-tb show prep/bastion/managed_disk
+cloudicorn show prep/bastion/managed_disk
-tb show prep/bastion/virtual_machine
+cloudicorn show prep/bastion/virtual_machine
 ```

 Bundles also support wildcards and other bundles, for example `prep/bundle.yml`